spatie/laravel-mailcoach-docs-old/docs/app/lists/settings.md

 These are the different pages that users will be sent to upon different interactions with your mailing list.
 We provide some default landing pages for these, but you can configure your own.

-You don't need to provide any actions on these landing pages, they are simply the place users will be redirected to after visiting one of your list's links (confirmation/subscribed/unsubscribe).
+When creating custom landing pages, you don't need to provide any actions or buttons on these landing pages.
+They are simply the place users will be redirected to after performing an action on your list.

-These values will not be used if you created hidden fields for redirections in your form during the previous step.
+These values can be overridden by the values from the hidden redirect fields created in the previous step.

 // TODO // screenshot of default landing page with caption "The default landing page for new subscribers"